Angiostrongyliasis: Morphology

-A. cantonensis is a nematode roundworm with 3 outer protective collagen layers, and a simple stomal opening or mouth with no lips or buccal cavity leading to a fully developed gastrointestinal tract.
+A. cantonensis is a nematode roundworm with 3 outer protective collagen layers and a simple stomal opening or mouth with no lips or buccal cavity leading to a fully developed gastrointestinal tract.
 Males have a small copulatory bursa at the posterior.
 Females have a "barber pole" shape down the middle of the body, which is created by the twisting together of the intestine and uterine tubules.
 The worms are long and slender - males are 15.9–19 mm in length, and females are 21–25 mm in length.

 Life cycle

 The adult form of A. cantonensis resides in the pulmonary arteries of rodents, where it reproduces.
-After the eggs hatch in the arteries, larvae migrate up the pharynx and are then swallowed again by the rodent and passed in the stool.
-These first stage larvae then penetrate or are swallowed by snail intermediate hosts, where they transform into second stage larvae and then into third stage infective larvae.
+After the eggs hatch in the arteries, larvae migrate up the pharynx and are swallowed again by the rodent and passed in the stool.
+These first-stage larvae penetrate or are swallowed by snail intermediate hosts, where they transform into second-stage larvae and then into third-stage infective larvae.
 Humans and rats acquire the infection when they ingest contaminated snails or paratenic (transport) hosts including prawns, crabs, and frogs, or raw vegetables containing material from these intermediate and paratenic hosts.
 After passing through the gastrointestinal tract, the worms enter circulation.
 In rats, the larvae then migrate to the meninges and develop for about a month before migrating to the pulmonary arteries, where they fully develop into adults.

-Humans are incidental hosts; the larvae cannot reproduce in humans and therefore humans do not contribute to the A. cantonensis life cycle.
-In humans, the circulating larvae migrate to the meninges, but do not move on to the lungs.
-Sometimes the larvae will develop into the adult form in the brain and CSF, but they quickly die, inciting the inflammatory reaction that causes symptoms of infection.
+Humans are incidental hosts; the larvae cannot reproduce in humans and humans do not contribute to the A. cantonensis life cycle.
+In humans, the circulating larvae migrate to the meninges but do not move on to the lungs.
+Sometimes the larvae will develop into the adult form in the brain and cerebrospinal fluid (CSF), but they quickly die, inciting the inflammatory reaction that causes symptoms of infection.

 Diagnosis

 Diagnosis of Angiostrongyliasis is complicated due to the difficulty of presenting the angiostrongylus larvae themselves, and will usually be made based on the presence of eosinophilic meningitis and history of exposure to snail hosts.
-Eosinophilic meningitis is generally characterized as a meningitis with >10 eosinophils/μL in the CSF or at least 10% eosinophils in the total CSF leukocyte count.
-Occasionally worms found in the cerebrospinal fluid or surgically removed from the eye can be identified in order to diagnose Angiostrongyliasis.
+Eosinophilic meningitis is generally characterized as meningitis with >10 eosinophils/μL in the CSF or at least 10% eosinophils in the total CSF leukocyte count.
+Occasionally worms found in the cerebrospinal fluid or surgically removed from the eye can be identified to diagnose Angiostrongyliasis.

 Lumbar puncture

 Lumbar puncture should always be done in cases of suspected meningitis.
-In cases of eosinophilc meningitis it will rarely produce worms even when they are present in the CSF, because they tend to cling to the end of nerves.
-Larvae are present in the CSF in only 1.9-10% of cases.
+In cases of eosinophilic meningitis, it will rarely produce worms even when they are present in the CSF, because they tend to cling to the end of nerves.
+CSF contains larvae only in 1.9-10% of cases.
 However, as a case of eosinophilic meningitis progresses, intracranial pressure and eosinophil counts should rise.
-Increased levels of eosinophils in the CSF is a hallmark of the eosinophilic meningitis.
+Increased levels of eosinophils in the CSF are a hallmark of eosinophilic meningitis.